Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.0.x/concepts/deployment.md

 ## Deployment options

-Following are the difference options to consider while deploying Kong Ingress controller for your specific use-case:
+Following are the difference options to consider while deploying the
+{{site.kic_product_name}} for your specific use case:

 - [**Kubernetes Service Type**](#kubernetes-service-types):
   Chose between Load Balancer vs Node-Port
 - [**Database**](#database):
   Backing Kong with a Databse or running without a database
 - [**Multiple Ingress Controllers**](#multiple-ingress-controllers):
-  Running multiple Kong Ingress Controllers inside the same Kubernetes cluster
+  Running multiple {{site.kic_product_name}}s inside the same Kubernetes cluster
 - [**Runtime**](#runtime):
   Using Kong or Kong Enterprise (for Kong Enterprise customers)